Which are the major environmental movements in India?

 - An environmental movement can be defined as a social or political movement, for the conservation of environment or for the improvement of the state of the environment.
-The terms ‘green movement’ or ‘conservation movement’ are alternatively used to denoted the same.
+The terms ‘green movement’ or ‘conservation movement’ are alternatively used to denote the same.

-- The environmental movements favor the sustainable management of natural resources.
+- The environmental movements favour the sustainable management of natural resources.
 The movements often stress the protection of the environment via changes in public policy.
-Many movements are centered on ecology, health and human rights.
+Many movements are centred on ecology, health and human rights.

 - Environmental movements range from the highly organized and formally institutionalized ones to the radically informal activities.

 - The spatial scope of various environmental movements ranges from being local to the almost global.

 Major Environmental Movements in India